theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

 E.g. I still use Twitter albeit the points below.
 Gmail for my historic personal email address from which I'm slowly migrating away.

-Use it mainly to connect with a certain group of people (e.g. tech enthusiasts, programmers and such) and to share and discuss technical topics, tools and ideas.
+Twitter mainly to connect with a certain group of people (tech enthusiasts, programmers, marketing and such).

+Also to share and discuss ideas & thoughts, technical topics etc.

 ### Tools and mindset